 World Music Instruments

 Jay Loomis is a graduate student in Ethnomusicology at Brown University, presently engaged in research on musical instrument collections in museums.
 Recent presentations at conferences include papers on decolonization, repatriation and archives, ethnographic methods, flamenco performance practices and the cajon (box drum).
 He is a regular contributor to the WMI newsletter and website on matters of traditional instruments and music.
-He leads flute-making workshop organized by World Music Institute as one of their WMI PLUS Experiences at The New School.
+He has led a flute-making workshop organized by World Music Institute as one of their WMI PLUS Experiences at The New School.

 ARPA LLANERA – EDMAR CASTANEDA

 Edmar Castaneda’s tight technique makes one harp sound like an ensemble – his right hand plucks and strums, while his left lays out grooving bass lines that drive his music, full of looping, interlocking rhythms and melodies.
 Although his roots are in Colombia, he’s well known as a jazz musician and one of the few who plays the harp.
 The arpa llanera is an important element of traditional joropo dance music from South America but in Edmar Castañeda’s hands, this traditional instrument of the plains of Colombia and Venezuela becomes a tool for jazz virtuosity.

 BALAFON – BALLA KOUYATÉ

 Virtuosic!
 Balla Kouyaté dances while he plays the balafon, a West African xylophone tied to djeli traditions in Mali, where Kouyaté was born.
 Usually the balafon has about 20 wooden bars but in this video, you can hear how Kouyate deftly draws out melodies and unleashes extraordinary interlocking rhythms from two balafons, tuned so that he can play in any key.
 The buzzing sound you hear when he strikes the wooden bars comes from the gourd resonators underneath, which have small holes carefully covered by thin membranes, traditionally made of spider egg sacs.